 Conducted skill development programmes for apprentices / trainees on fitter andelectrical by inviting experts from industrial training institutes.

-Initiated monthly 'Swachh Abhiyan' at Company premises to eliminate waste and tokeep the area clean and aesthetic for better working atmosphere by adopting 5S concepts.
+Initiated monthly Swachh Abhiyan' at Company premises to eliminate waste and tokeep the area clean and aesthetic for better working atmosphere by adopting 5S concepts.

-As on 31st March 2017 the total number of salaried employees stood at 1301.
+As on 31st March 2018 the total number of salaried employees stood at 1301.
 TheEmployer - Employee relations was cordial throughout the year.

 Wage negotiation and settlement for Koppal Plant was concluded during the year underreview.
 Recognition / Awards received by the Company during the year under review:

 III.
 PARTICULARS OF INFORMATION FORMING PART OF THE BOARD'S REPORT PURSUANT

 TO SECTION 134 OF THE COMPANIES ACT 2013 RULE 8 OF THE COMPANIES (ACCOUNTS) RULES2014 AND RULE 5 OF THE COMPANIES (APPOINTMENT AND REMUNERATION OF MANAGERIALPERSONNEL)RULES 2014

 1. EXTRACT OF ANNUAL RETURN

 The details forming part of the extract of the Annual Return in Form MGT-9 are annexedherewith as Annexure "A".